kirushenski/gatsby-starter-vadyan/README.md

 🚨 Github Actions workflow requires you to have 2 secrets in your repository: `CHROMATIC_PROJECT_TOKEN` which you get when signed in with [Chromatic](https://www.chromatic.com/start) and `LHCI_GITHUB_APP_TOKEN` which you can get with [installing Lighthouse Github app](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/getting-started.md#github-app-method-recommended)

 🚨 Lighthouse by default will run on **ALL** html files in `public` folder.
-In first, this takes a lot of time, and in second this includes `offline-plugin-app-shell-fallback` which is not a real page and will break your check.
+Firstly, this takes a lot of time, and secondly this includes `offline-plugin-app-shell-fallback` which is not a real page and will break your check.
 This is why i defined an array of URLs in `lighthouserc.js` to run Lighthouse with.
 Reconfigure them with your own pages (`index` at least)

 ### 📊 Bundle stats